 Day 1: Porto

 Begin your Portugal itinerary in the northern city of Porto.
 This historic city along the Douro River is adored for its character and the port wine that it is so famous for.

-Start your exploration of the city on the Avenida dos Aliados, a sloping boulevard that links up several squares in the center of downtown Porto.
-As you head downhill you’ll pass elegant buildings like the City Hall of Porto.
-Just off the bottom end of the avenue you’ll find São Bento Train Station, probably one of the most beautiful railway stations in the world, thanks to its interior, covered wall-to-wall in traditional azulejo tiles.
+Start your exploration on the Avenida dos Aliados, a sloping boulevard that links up several squares in the center of downtown Porto.
+As you head downhill, you’ll pass elegant buildings like the City Hall of Porto.
+Just off the bottom end of the avenue, you’ll find São Bento Train Station, probably one of the most beautiful railway stations in the world, thanks to its interior, covered wall-to-wall in traditional azulejo tiles.

 Porto is adored for its incredible cityscape, so quickly hunt down some views at the secluded Miradouro da Vitoria Viewpoint.
 The immediate surroundings may not be much to look at, but the panorama of Porto is worth it.
 From there, descend down the hill to the lively Ribeira riverfront, lined with authentic townhouses and numerous tour companies offering the classic 6 Bridges River Cruise that ventures up and down the Douro River.